tylermorganwall/rayvertex/README.md

 -   Bloom
 -   Tone mapping

-Meshes and scenes are specified via simple list structure that contains the following:
+Meshes and scenes are specified via list structure that contains the
+following:

 -   A list of shapes that each include:
     -   An integer matrix of indices